Random walks and L\'evy processes as rough paths: Iid arrays and L e vy processes in Lie groups

 \subsection{Approximating walk}

 In this subsection, given a L{\'e}vy process $\X$ in $G$, we construct an iid array $X_{nj}$ for which the associated random walk $\X^n$ converges in law to $\X$.
-The array $X_{nj}$ has the advantage that it takes values in either the L{\'e}vy measure $\Pi$ of $\X$, or in a set which shrinks to the identity as $n \rightarrow \infty$, which can make the walk $\X^n$ significantly easier to analyse than the increments of $\X$ and will later help us deduce several important properties of $\X$ itself.
-In particular, the results of this subsection will be used in the proofs of Theorems~\ref{thm_LevyFinitepVar} and~\ref{thm_LKFormula}.
+The array $X_{nj}$ has the advantage that it takes values in either the support of the L{\'e}vy measure of $\X$, or in a set which shrinks to the identity as $n \rightarrow \infty$.
+This makes the walk $\X^n$ significantly easier to analyse than the increments of $\X$ itself and will be used in the proofs of Theorems~\ref{thm_LevyFinitepVar} and~\ref{thm_LKFormula}.

 Throughout this subsection, let $\X$ be a L{\'e}vy process in $G$ with triplet $(A, B, \Pi)$.
 For $i\in \{1, \ldots m\}$ define